 Collaborating with clients including Ferrari, Bose, Heineken, LG, and Peugeot Design, Oefner creates innovative multi platform campaigns to enhance product branding.

 The lens of Oefner’s vision is art.
 His Disintegrating Series” is a suite of images of high performance cars apparently blowing apart.
 The series explores the relationship of time and reality, ultimately creating a visually rich rendition of a moment that never existed.

-Oefner’s “Black Hole Series” became the centerpiece of 2015 World Science Festival Gala that celebrated the 100th Anniversary of Einstein’s Birthday and Theory of Relativity.
-The “Black Hole Series”, similar to many of Oefner’s projects, began in his Studio with no camera involved: his process, concept, tested by experiment, made tangible by design and photography.
+Oefner’s ongoing fascination with our perception of time produced the “Black Hole Series” that became the centerpiece of 2015 World Science Festival Gala celebrating the 100th Anniversary of Einstein’s Birthday and Theory of Relativity.
+The “Black Hole Series”, similar to many of Oefner’s projects, began in his Studio with no camera involved: his process: concept, tested by experiment, made tangible by design and photography.

-Oefner’s most recent installation, created in collaboration with Peugeot Design Lab “Field of Sound” is a kinetic sculpture using more than 5000 Plexiglas blades, moving to the sound of a piano.
+Oefner’s collaboration with Peugeot Design Lab produced the installation t“Field of Sound”, a kinetic sculpture using more than 5000 Plexiglas blades, moving to the sound of a piano.
 “Field of Sound” is the tangible transformation of complex theories into interactive art.

 Published internationally in The Washington Post, WIRED, The New Scientist, STERN, The Huffington Post and BBC Online, Oefner’s TED talk received upwards of two million visits.